 The landlord may not charge more rent for Assisted Units than for comparable unassisted units.
-Rental Assistance payments on behalf of Participants meeting the above requirements for payment will continue until the Participant receives a permanent housing subsidy, becomes ineligible and is suspended or terminated from the HTF Program, voluntarily withdraws from the HTF Program, or the HTF Program terminates.
+Rental Assistance payments on behalf of Participants meeting the above requirements for payment will continue until the Participant receives a permanent housing subsidy, becomes ineligible and is suspended or terminated from HTF Program Rental Assistance, voluntarily withdraws from HTF Program Rental Assistance terminates.